elomasney/Spill-the-Beau-Tea/TESTING.md

 ![Favourite](static/images/user-stories/favourite.jpg "Favourite")

 **_As a user, I want the site to visually identify if a product has already been added to my list of favourite products._**
-- Using a visual identifier, the heart icon displays as a icon outlined in yelloww if the product has not been added to the user favourites and displays as a full yellow colour if the product has already been added to the favourites list.
+- Using a visual identifier, the heart icon displays as a icon outlined in yellow if the product has not been added to the user favourites and displays as a full yellow colour if the product has already been added to the favourites list.
 - This allows registered users to clearly identify if a product is in their favourites list or not

 ![Favourites](static/images/user-stories/favourites.jpg "Favourites")